jundalisay/sp/content/en/superphysics/principles/chapter-04b.md

 Cruder minds have a limited range and so can only perceive the basic dimensions.

-For example a dot that just can go forward and backward can only create a line.
+For example, a dot that just can go forward and backward can only create a line.

 But a dot that can go forward and backward and sideways can form a plane.